-Autumn W. Curriculum and Instruction/Language and Literacy Education
+Autumn W. Curriculum and Instruction / Language and Literacy Education

 I have a B.A. in Rhetoric and a M.Ed. in Higher Education Administration.
-I worked as the Assistant Director of the Center for Writing Studies for three semesters and I have taught seven semesters of advanced composition courses in Writing Studies and Education.
+I worked as the Assistant Director of the Center for Writing Studies for three semesters and I have taught seven advanced composition courses in Writing Studies and Education.
 Mentoring and working one-on-one with students to improve their writing has been one of the most rewarding aspects of my academic career.
 Language(s): English.

 Brendan M. English and Political Science